jpolanco94/AboveThePale_SideProject/README.md

 ## App Perspective From Someone In Need
 Someone who has the app and is just looking for aid will not have an account.
 They will just have access to a map with locations of those willing to provide aid.

+## From a Junior Software Developer Perspective
+Even though this project is one I've wanted to build for a long time and just a side project, it will allow me to learn a lot of new useful skills.
+One of those is how to work with the Google Maps API.
+The Google Maps API will be most of the UI/UX.
+It is widely used and intuitive for most people.
+It is also easy to understand and learn for those unfamiliar with it.
+I will also attempt to make my app using Blazor.
+This is in order to better learn how to use it and to stay ahead of the curve.
+Most of my challanges come from learning how to properly use these tools.

 [Top](#table-of-contents)

 # Tools and Implementation